scalyr/scalyr-agent-2/docs/monitors/linux_process_metrics.md

 ## Viewing Data

 After adding this plugin to the agent configuration file, wait one minute for data to begin recording.
-Then click the {{menuRef:Dashboards}} menu and select {{menuRef:Linux System Metrics}}.
+Then click the {{menuRef:Dashboards}} menu and select {{menuRef:Linux Process Metrics}}.
 (The dashboard will not be listed until the agent begins sending data.)

 You'll have to edit the dashboard file for each ``id`` value you've used.
 From the dashboard page, click the
 {{menuRef:Edit Dashboard}} link.
 Look for the following bit of code, near the top of the file:

-      // On the next line, list each "id" that you've used in a linux_process_metrics clause in the Scalyr Agent
+      // On the next line, list each "id" that you've used in a linux_process_metrics
-      // configuration file (agent.json).
+      // clause in the Scalyr Agent configuration file (agent.json).
       values: [ "agent" ]

 Edit the ``values`` list according to the list of ids you've used.
 For instance, if you've used "tomcat"